9 ultimate sales funnel examples that convert like crazy

 Nurtured leads make 47% larger purchases than non-nurtured leads, so take the time to set up sales funnels for your business so you can carefully nurture your leads down your sales funnel towards a conversion.

-While there is more to running a business than simply having a great sales funnel- engaging with your customers, using eCommerce marketing techniques to increase conversion rates, having a great product, targeting the right keywords,etc. - a sales funnel is the part of the process that will get customers interested in everything else you have to offer.
+While there is more to running a business than simply having a great sales funnel- engaging with your customers, using eCommerce marketing techniques to increase conversion rates, having a great product, targeting the right keywords and so on—a sales funnel is the part of the process that will get customers interested in everything else you have to offer.

 Freya is the founder of the personal finance blog CollectingCents that teaches readers how to grow their passive income, save money, improve their credit score, and manage debt.
 She has been featured in publications like Business Insider, Fox Business, the Huffington Post, and GoBankingRates.